-Insurance rating classifications are based on one’s medical history and the results of the medical exam (if one is taken).
-An insurance company will make an offer (or occasionally decline to make an offer) that reflects their guidelines for a rating class.
+Life Insurance rating classifications are based on one’s medical history and the results of the medical exam (if one is taken).
+An insurance company will make an offer (or occasionally decline to make an offer) that reflects its guidelines for a rating class.

 Each insurance company is somewhat different.
 They differ on the names of their classifications and in the requirements to qualify for a rating class.
-The classifications also differ between term life insurance and whole life plans especially in the extra rating categories.
+The classifications also differ between term life insurance and whole life plans, especially in the extra rating categories.
 The following can give you some guidelines.
-Much of the content of these definitions comes directly from major life insurance company rating guides.
+Much of the content of these definitions come directly from major life insurance company rating guides.